daniel-mckemie/signal_crate/README.md

+# Signal Crate
-is in creating a modular environment for live performance that is lightweight and easily expandable.
-Blending the worlds of scripted programming events with modular synthesizer design.
-All modules are controllable via one another or using OSC.
+Signal Crate is a terminal application written entirely in C. It's purpose is in creating a modular environment for live performance that is lightweight and easily expandable.
+Blending the worlds of scripted event programming with modular synthesizer design.
+All modules are controllable via the computer keyboard, one another, or using OSC.

 This does not yet have a build file, but if you are interested in using or developing for the environment, I can certainly make one and help set it up.
 Currently only runs